-We have got everything from campfire feasts through to the best local artisans, wood fired pizzas, gourmet burgers and hotdogs, breakfasts, vegetarian whole foods and fresh coffee to kick off your day.
+We have got everything from campfire feasts through to the best local artisans, so expect wood fired pizzas, gourmet street foods, breakfasts, vegetarian and vegan whole foods and fresh coffee to kick off your day.

-Meals can also be purchased from Baskerville Hall’s wood panelled restaurant and dining room.
+Meals can also be purchased and consumed from/in Baskerville Hall’s wood panelled restaurant and dining room.

 What’s the score with bringing alcohol?

 You can bring your own refreshment in with you to drink in the camp sites, and we have got an amazing bar with reasonably priced drinks… (no glass is allowed on the estate).
 Max Per Person: